-One way to meet these needs is through stabilizing them with a hinged knee brace.
+One way to meet these needs is through stabilising them with a hinged knee brace.

-In this article, we’re going to review the following 5 Knee Braces:
+We are also going to review the following best 5 Hinged Knee Braces:

 - Hinged Knee Brace by Vive